ferrannoah/sp-collapsible-navbar/README.md

 2. Activate 'Developer mode'

-3. Then Press Load Unpacked and select this repo.
+3. Then Press Load Unpacked in the top left and select the cloned repo.

 You're done enjoy!